The earthquake resistance of Chateau Tongariro is still under evaluation - ExBulletin

 Meanwhile, the palace was not left to decay.

-“We have conducted an assessment of the condition of the building, which will report immediate repair and maintenance work.
-We have maintenance staff on duty Monday through Friday, covering routine maintenance checks and responding to urgent issues such as leaky pipes.”
+“We have conducted an assessment of the condition of the building, which will provide information on immediate repair and maintenance work.
+We have maintenance staff working Monday through Friday, covering routine maintenance checks and responding to urgent issues such as leaky pipes.”

+The golf course on the property was being kept in “tidy condition,” Tully said.
+The palace property belonged to Kah.

 |